 Manchester football's trends have shifted over the past decade, as shown by the fixtures played at the city's stadium.

-Since that first visit in 2011, the Blues have made total of 16 appearances at Wembley (not counting trips in the league when Tottenham was using it as home ground).
+Since that first visit in 2011, the Blues have made a total of 16 appearances at Wembley (not counting trips in the league when Tottenham was using it as a home ground).

 The FA Cup semi-final on Saturday will be number 17, the Carabao Cup final next week will be number 18, and if City defeats Chelsea, they will make their 19th appearance at the stadium for the FA Cup final in May.